 '''

 maintenance

-maintenance:data-fingerprint

-update the systems data-fingerprint after a.
+maintenance:data-fingerprint update the systems data-fingerprint after a

 →backup is restored

-maintenance:mimetype:update-db

-Update database mimetypes and update filecache
+maintenance:mimetype:update-db Update database mimetypes and update filecache

-maintenance:mimetype:update-js

-Update mimetypelist.js

-set maintenance mode
+maintenance:mode set maintenance mode

-maintenance:mode

-maintenance:repair

-repair this installation
+maintenance:repair repair this installation

-maintenance:theme:update

-Apply custom theme changes

-maintenance:update:htaccess

-Updates the .htaccess file

 '''

-maintenance:mode locks the sessions of all logged-in users, including administrators, and displays a status screen warning that the server is in maintenance mode.
+maintenance:theme:update Apply custom theme changes maintenance:update:htaccess Updates the .htaccess file maintenance:mode locks the sessions of all logged-in users, including administrators, and displays a status screen warning that the server is in maintenance mode.
 Users who are not already logged in cannot log in until maintenance mode is turned off.
 When you take the server out of maintenance mode logged-in users must refresh their Web browsers to continue working: